cepthomas/KeraLuaEx/README.md

 - Integers fixed at 32 bit.

 ## Functional
-- TODO0 Added a `DataTable` class to simplify passing data back and forth between C# and Lua.
-Limited to homogenous arrays and string-keyed dictionaries.
+- Added a `TableEx` class to simplify passing data back and forth between C# and Lua.
+Supports:
+  - Homogenous arrays of ints, doubles, and strings.
+  - Dictionaries of objects with string keys.
 - `ToNumberX()` and `ToIntegerX()` are removed and plain `ToNumber()` and `ToInteger()` now return nullables.
 - Error handling:
   - Option to throw exceptions (default) or return LuaStatus codes.
 Checking is implemented in these functions: